Aparentemente Bien

-"Aparentemente Bien" is a song performed by American singer Jenni Rivera.
+"Aparentemente Bien" (Apparently Good) is a song performed by American singer Jenni Rivera.
 It was released posthumously as a single by Rivera's estate on her fiftieth birthday, July 2, 2019, through Sony Music Latin.
 The single included Latin pop and mariachi versions of the song.
 The song would later be included in the posthumous album Misión Cumplida (2023), as the lead single.

 The song was written by "Despacito" co-writers Alejandro Lerner and Erika Ender, while production was done by Juan and Rosie Rivera.

 Background

 The song, among others, was discovered by Rivera's brother, Juan Rivera, on a hard drive.
 Rosie Rivera and the rest of her family waited for "the right moment" before releasing the song.
 In an interview with Billboard, Rosie stated that "[they] weren't sure if the world was ready, if the kids were ready." and felt like "everyone is getting a better place and is ready for her 50th birthday, the golden year."

 As part of a Spotify campaign, Rivera's image would be part of a Times Square billboard for the day of the song's release.